obsidiansystems/nix-thunk/README.md

 ### Work on a dependency

 If you discover a bug fix or improvement that your dependency needs, you can use `nix-thunk unpack path/to/your/dependency` to turn the thunk back into a full checkout of the repository.
 Your Nix scripts should continue working, and you can modify the dependency's source code, push it to a branch or a fork, send a pull request, and then use `nix-thunk pack path/to/your/dependency` to pack it back up into a thunk.
-When the depenency accepts your pull request, you can easily update the thunk.
+When the dependency accepts your pull request, you can easily update the thunk.

 ```bash
 nix-thunk unpack some-dep